Director: Louis Feuillade

 This penultimate episode of The Vampires is bookended by two set-pieces that neatly summarise the contrasting stylistic strands woven through the serial.
 There's the sinister gothic melodrama of the dinner party, where the Vampires almost succeed in bumping off most of the main cast in one fell swoop.
 Then there's the action-adventure finale, a Gaumont rival to the imported Exploits of Elaine; Venomous and the ever-elusive Irma Vep are pursued in a car chase until, in the grand tradition of silent drama, Venomous leaps from a bridge on to the roof of a speeding train.

-The director too was moving on.
+The director too was ready to move on.
 While The Vampires was in production, Feuillade was beginning to put together the third of his best-known thriller serials.
 Judex was begun before The Vampires, but then postponed until after the latter was completed.
-The first installment was eventually given a limited release in December of 1916.
+The first instalment was eventually given a limited release in December of 1916.

 Feuillade regular Rene Creste played the Shadow-like Judex, supported by Musidora as the gang leader Diana Monti along with several other members of The Vampires' cast.
 Once again, there are cunning disguises, outlandish gadgetry and daring escapes.
 Although he produced other serials for Gaumont, Judex is so similar is it in style and content to Fantomas and The Vampires, they could be almost considered a trilogy.